roblburris/reachforthestars-backend/README.md

 # reachforthestars-backend
 **TODO**
 * Add tests for GetSpecificBlogPost function + endpoint
-* Create endpoint for inserting new post
 * Add tests for InsertPost function + endpoint
-* Work on users DB (redis?) and integrating with Firebase for Authentication
+* Work on users DB (redis for currently logged in users?) and integrating with Firebase for Authentication